Fastest-Coder-First/Kishor_Desai_MS_Hackathon_Weather_Forecast/README.md

 - Requests library (can be installed using `pip install requests`)
 - Tabulate library (can be installed using `pip install tabulate`)

+## Files

+- forecast.py - Is the Main Code file which takes the user input and gives the Weather Forecast Details as Output in a Tabular Format
+- test.py - Is the Code file used for Unit Testing

 ## License

 This project is licensed under the MIT License.
 For more information, please refer to the [LICENSE](LICENSE) file.